crazcalm/oral-english/clips/ferris_bueller_sick.md

 Mom: He doesn't feel well.

 Sister: Yea right.
-Dry that on out, you can fertilize the lawn.
+Dry that one out, you can fertilize the lawn.

 ### Group C